wadiqabaig/MachineLearningModel/LR_RF with XAI (Abalone age)/README.md

-# Machine Learning Model
-## Explainable Machine Learning on the Abalone Dataset
+# ML and XAI on the Abalone Dataset

 This repository explores **Explainable AI (XAI)** techniques—**SHAP** and **LIME**—to interpret Logistic Regression and Random Forest models trained on the [UCI Abalone dataset](https://doi.org/10.24432/C55C7W).